Cracking Energy Codes: Glass and Frame Materials Used for Doors and Windows

 NanaWall systems help customers meet or exceed energy codes in two ways.
 Firstly, as a single source supplier, NanaWall Systems uses quality material and engineering.
 The systems are designed to offer a specific architectural solution and every aspect is tailored towards that solution.
 Our systems are NFRC 100/200 tested and rated to meet quality standards.

 Secondly, NanaWall systems allow for customization.
 Despite wide product offerings, there’s no one-size-fits-all solution because the most energy-efficient glass depends on the regional climate.
-There are options of materials used for doors and windows at NanaWall Systems because design and code requirements need to be met at the same time.
+There are options of materials used for glass doors and windows at NanaWall Systems because design and code requirements need to be met at the same time.
 NanaWall systems give you the freedom to match any product with exceptional glazing options.